 Second, you must decide what the ultimate goal of this collection is.
 Are these coins meant to help put the child through college, or are they just meant to be a nice gift that hopefully has some higher future value?
 Is this coin collection intended as a monetary investment to be cashed in someday, or do you mean for the coins to become family heirlooms which will be passed down through the years?
 Or perhaps you hope that the child will take up the coin collecting hobby someday.

 Depending on what your collecting goals are, and what your budget is, you'll want to buy different types of coins.
 Your collecting goal will also determine where the best place to buy your coins.
 Also, avoid buying coins from the Internet or at flea markets.
+These places are always littered with conmen trying to rip you off.
 You should start to build a relationship with an experienced coin dealer that can provide guidance and education to both you and your young numismatist.

 Starting a Coin Collection on a Tiny Budget